zL219/gallery/content/_index.md

 ---
-description: An example site for hugo-theme-gallery.
-Images from Unsplash.
+description: A website for sharing photography works.
 #lastmod: 2023-07-05
-title: zL Gallery
+title: Lythriel Gallery
 featured_image: yekong.jpg # default: first image in this directory
 # featured_image on the home page is used for OpenGraph cards, etc.
 menus: